amyjko/critically-conscious-computing/chapters/ai.md

 * Explain that even if it shouldn’t be built, decisions about building machine learning classifiers are often not made by the stakeholders who are affected, and so the class will build it anyway, both to learn the skills, but also to understand the consequences.

-* Provide an overview of the pipeline they’ll be constructing, envisioning an gathering and labeling data, building a classifier, evaluating, =
+* Provide an overview of the pipeline they’ll be constructing, envisioning an approach to gathering and labeling data, building a classifier, and evaluating it.
+=

 This second session pivots students from the position of users of machine learning to critics of machine learning, situating them in the decision about how to apply machine learning to the social contexts in their lives, and also whether to apply it.
 This gives a critical framing for the work to come, encouraging students to approach the work with a critical lens throughout the process.